-To explore and photograph this spectacular valley we will use a 71-foot sailboat (the Ocean Light II) as our floating basecamp and then travel into the depths of the sanctuary using a motorized inflatable Zodiac[®].
+To explore and photograph this spectacular valley we will use a 60-foot Gulf Commander expedition power boat (the Afterglow I) as our floating basecamp and then travel into the depths of the sanctuary using a motor-ized inflatable Zodiac[®].

 About the Photography "Style" On This Photo Tour.
 On this trip - as on our other photo tours - this is a "photography in true wilderness" experience.
 This means we will spend the bulk of our time in isolated and remote wilderness and away from other humans (and other photographers).
 We'll have to "track down" our subject matter without the help of other outfitters, spotters or real-time online apps listing recent sightings (i.e., there is no "network of sightings" for us to plug into!).
 Additionally we'll have no "set-up" situations where we can set up in a specific location ahead of time and with the knowledge that a certain species will predictably appear and pose for us!
 The advantage of our "photography in true wilderness" approach is that it produces a far more unique and personalized experience and it can often lead to more original and compelling photos.
-A possible downside is that it means we don't know the specifics of the shooting conditions ahead of time and thus may put more onus on the photographer to make snap technical and creative decisions in a field setting.
-This means it
+A possible downside is that it means we don't know the specifics of the shooting conditions ahead of time and thus may put more onus on the photographer to